 - Add apple cider, maple syrup and ground cinnamon.

 - Bring to a boil, reduce heat and simmer while stirring occasionally for 30 – 35 minutes.
+Depending on the size you cut your apple slices, you may need to simmer longer and add additional apple cider or water so your apples don’t burn.

 - *I used gala and jonagold apples.
 You could peel your apples if you dislike the peels.